Animals Like Gazelles

 Only one species of tiny antelope is known as the oribi.
 This animal is known as the tiniest ruminant by many biologists.
 It resembles the gazelle more than any other species of antelope, possibly.

 The oribi is a small, slender antelope that is native to sub-Saharan Africa.
 Its coat is reddish-brown.
 A characteristic tuft of black fur is present on the forehead of male oribis.
+Oribis weigh only approximately thirty pounds and are 20 to 30 inches tall.

 The habitats of oribis include grasslands, savannas, and forested areas.
-Oribis, like gazelles, are water-independent and get their water from the food they eat.
+Oribis, animals like gazelles, are water-independent and get their water from the food they eat.

 Grazing and browsing on grasses, foliage, herbs, flowers, and fruits, oribis are herbivores.